 - Emergencies almost always catch us by surprise.
-But if we've done our "homework", they don't have to result in disaster.
-Let's review... - Remember that cooperation is the key to creating and executing a successful Emergency Action Plan. - Ask yourself "What if"? questions.
-They can help to identify potential problems. - Make sure to do regular preventative maintenance on machinery and systems... so that they won't create an emergency. - Report any physical changes to your jobsite that might require an Emergency Action Plan to be revised.

-- Be sure you know the meaning of alarms, the location of fire extinguishers and the best evacuation routes. - Above all, get involved!
-You should take your jobsite's Emergency Action Plan seriously, and participate in keeping it up-to-date and practicing its procedures. - The best way to ensure everyone's safety in an emergency is by preparing for it before it happens!
+But if we've done our "homework", they don't have to result in disaster. - Remember that cooperation is the key to creating and executing a successful Emergency Action Plan. - Ask yourself "What if?" questions.
+They can help you to identify potential problems. - Make sure to do regular preventive maintenance on machinery and systems... so that they won't create an emergency. - Report any physical changes to your facility that might require your Emergency Action Plan to be revised. - Be sure you know the meaning of alarms, the location of fire extinguishers and your best evacuation routes. - Above all, get involved!
+Take your facility's Emergency Action Plan seriously and participate in keeping it up-to-date and practicing its procedures. - The best way to ensure everyone's safety in an emergency is by preparing for it before it happens!